NishanthDevOpsMaestro/Termianl-hacks-with-Nishanth/README.md

-# Termianl-hacks-with-Nishanth
+# Terminal-hacks-with-Nishanth
-Termianl hacks with Nishanth
+Terminal hacks with Nishanth